 II.
 Planning Context for Environment, Open Space, and Recreation

 The Growth Management Act calls for protecting the environment, retaining open space, and enhancing recreational opportunities.
 GMA also requires the development of regulations, based on best available science, to protect critical environmental resources and avoid natural hazards.

+Development regulations for the protection of critical areas, habitat, and species are included in the Critical Areas Ordinance, Title 24 of the Thurston County Code.
+Updates to the animal and plant species listed under the Federal Endangered Species Act can be found by consulting with the U.S. Fish and Wildlife Service and the National Marine Fisheries Service.
+Federally listed and federal candidate species listed in the Habitat Conservation Plan are included in Title 24 and Title 17.
+The Shoreline Master Program (SMP) lists policies and protections related to shoreline and associated environments as required by the Washington State Shoreline Management Act.

-County Wide Planning Policies
+County-Wide Planning Policies

-The County Wide Planning Policies call for all jurisdictions in the county to recognize their dependence on natural systems and maintain a balance between human uses and the natural environment:
+The County-wide Planning Policies, a requirement for counties planning under RCW 36.70A.040, call for all jurisdictions in the county to recognize their dependence on natural systems and maintain a balance between human uses and the natural environment:

 10.1 Recognize our dependence on natural systems and maintain a balance between human uses and the environment.